Pryme523/AirBnB_clone/README.md

-This is a directory in which i attempt to clonethe airbnb website using the cmd console as my frinten
+This is repository in which i try to clone the airbnb web application